NitikaKuhar/NitikaKuhar.github.io/README.md

 ## Portfolio
-I am a frontend engineer with an experience of over 5 years.
+I am a Frontend Engineer with an experience of over 5 years.
 I have hands on experience working with web frameworks and technologies.
 I have extensively worked on react for 4 years.

 ---